Transfer of Property Act, 1882: Meaning, Definition & Key Elements

 Parties Involved in Property Transfer

-Property transfer involves distinct parties, each with defined roles.
+Property transfer in India involves distinct parties, each with defined roles.
 The transferor, often the seller, relinquishes property rights, while the transferee, typically the buyer, gains legal ownership.
 The conveyance is regulated by the Transfer of Property Act, outlining the rights and obligations of these parties.

 Types of Transfers Covered